mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Solved 12 JavaScript challenges in FFC.

 **Thoughts** I've taken a short break from JS30 and do some FFC challenges cause my brain needs some excerise.
 And there's no any exciting projects I have planned yet.
 God, what am I doing now?

+### Day 63: Aug 16, 2019

+**Today's Progress**: Solved some JavaScript challenges in FFC and learned Flexbox from Traversy Media.

+**Thoughts** Flexbox looks much simpler than I thought.
+There are some projects that I want to replace those annoying floating with cool flexs.
+On another note, dark themes are just better than light themes.